rasql/pygame-tutorial/docs/3_image/image.rst

 Move the image with the mouse
 -----------------------------

-At the beginning of the programm we set a boolean variable ``moving`` to False.
+At the beginning of the program we set a boolean variable ``moving`` to False.
 Only when the mouse button is pressed, and when the mouse position is within the image (collidepoint) we set it to True::

     elif event.type == MOUSEBUTTONDOWN: